 Jarrah Burl with Copper Inlay Crochet Hook

-This crochet hook is made from Jarrah Burl with Copper Inlay.
+This crochet hook is made from Jarrah Burl with Copper Inlay with your choice of wood ends.
 It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 General guidelines are sizes